-Maternity care may be rendered by a Physician or other Provider such as a licensed or certified midwife.
+Maternity care may be rendered by a Health Care Professional such as a licensed or certified midwife.
 The midwife must be:

 - · Licensed or certified to practice midwifery and - Permitted to perform the service under the laws of the state where the services are rendered.